rummyr/MMM-metoffice-datapoint/README.md

 ## About the Data Source used

 The UK Met Office provide a public API, called DataPoint, that this module uses for its data source.
 The forecasts are for many sites (5,000) around the UK and are given for 3 hour samples.

-Use of this data requiers me to state that:
+Use of this data requires me to state that:
 **This module "Contains public sector information licensed under the Open Government Licence".**